 For B2B advertisers, ABM Audiences offer over 100 segment filters covering firmographic, technographic, ICP fit, buyer journey stage, and intent signals from G2 and Bombora.

-Analytics & Attribution: Measuring campaign performance with configurable models.
+Analytics and Attribution: Measuring campaign performance with configurable models.

 AdRoll's analytics suite includes native campaign dashboards and an optional Cross-Channel Attribution add-on.